-Component, like the navigation docs show in the example.
+Component, like [the navigation docs]the navigation docs show in the example.

 It was unintuitive to me that such a cool, friendly project template starts off on the wrong foot regarding a crucial aspect of mobile app development.
 But I went through several months of unbridled development after defining my screens properly.
 I felt very productive and in the zone, refining and redefining features and cosmetics as I progressed.

 The Sign Up screen is not part of the navigation bar.
 Instead it has a go-back arrow.

 Then the next bump came and I wish someone had told me about it before writing the majority of the screens and components.
 Having a responsive design means that your frontend is capable of dealing with the various screen resolutions of your target platforms.
 It turns out React Native has no built-in solution or a documented approach for this.

 This took me by surprise.
 Having worked with various UI frameworks for both desktop and web applications, I have nothing but respect for the fine art of deciding and programming the size and layout of design elements.
 It’s not something a framework can do for you.
 But React Native implicitly targets a huge variety of pixel counts and aspect ratios.

 I’m not a fan of using percentages in a

 StyleSheet, as they relate to the parent component.
 Often you want a component or design element’s size to be directly proportional to the screen width, height and/or orientation.

 So I’m telling you now, from the outset use https://github.com/vitalets/react-native-extended-stylesheet instead of React Native’s